 “You guys are doing awesome!”

 “That’s the kind of thing you would hear me say a bunch in a sprint.
 I’ll say we’re on schedule even if we’re not on schedule because the team doesn’t need to know that, I’ll figure it out.
 I’ll crunch and move things around if I need to.
-But people should feel like the facilitator is feeling good about how things are going. “ More nuggets of knowledge from Jake here.
+But people should feel like the facilitator is feeling good about how things are going. “

 Hack #7: Set the expectations for the Design Sprint from the start

 This is a BIG one.
-Let your team know exactly what you’re going to be doing for the next 4 days, why you do it an how the activities will unfold.
+Let your team know exactly what you’re going to be doing for the next 4 days, why you do it and how the activities will unfold.
 Here’s a pitch Jake Knapp gives before he starts facilitating:

 “This week we’re going to run a Design Sprint.
 It’s a way to try to come up with a prototype and test it in one week.
 By Thursday we’re going to show the prototype to our target customers.
 In order to get that done, we will follow certain steps and checklists, and I will be facilitating us through these steps.